Join Order Benchmark API

 Return the canonical source benchmark when data is shared.

-Benchmarks that reuse data generated by another benchmark (for example, Primitives reusing TPC-H datasets) should override this method and return the lower-case identifier of the source benchmark.
-Benchmarks that produce their own data should return None (default).
+Benchmarks that reuse data generated by another benchmark (for example, Primitives reusing TPC-H datasets) should set the DATA_SOURCE_BENCHMARK class attribute (preferred — it lets the orchestrator resolve the shared root before construction) or override this method.
+Benchmarks that produce their own data return None (default).

 log_debug_info(context='Debug')